eslint/eslint/docs/src/user-guide/configuring/rules.md

   plugin1/rule1: error
 ```

-In these configuration files, the rule `plugin1/rule1` comes from the plugin named `plugin1`.
+In these configuration files, the rule `plugin1/rule1` comes from the plugin named `plugin1`, which is contained in an npm package named `eslint-plugin-plugin1`.

 You can also use this format with configuration comments, such as: